tanveagerwal/MS1_2021.github.io/README.md

 ![IMG_0761](https://user-images.githubusercontent.com/89811894/140592552-6682a9b8-c613-4877-9852-46120e9c6a00.jpeg)

 This was really fun because it almost felt theraputic to colour and crush paper.
 Even the stitching part was fun because it's oddly satisfying in a way I never thought of before.
+Again, what I had planned changed constanty while working, like the way to stitch the thread to make a handle.

 *Day 5*